nextflow-io/training/docs/basic_training/channels.md

 !!! exercise

-    Try inputting fastq reads into the RNA-Seq workflow from earlier using `.splitCSV`.
+    Try inputting fastq reads into the RNA-Seq workflow from earlier using `.splitCsv`.

     ??? solution

-        Add a csv text file containing the following, as an example input with the name "fastq.csv":
+        Add a CSV text file containing the following, as an example input with the name "fastq.csv":

         ```csv
         gut,/workspace/gitpod/nf-training/data/ggal/gut_1.fq,/workspace/gitpod/nf-training/data/ggal/gut_2.fq